16 Top-Rated Tourist Attractions in Sri Lanka

 We may earn a commission from affiliate links ()

 The South Asian island nation of Sri Lanka offers visitors a dizzying array of things to see and do.
-You can experience tourist attractions like the towering new Lotus Tower in the capital city of Colombo, or visit the Pinnawalla Elephant Sanctuary, where you can help feed the elephants.
-There are also outdoor attractions like doing a leopard-watching safari at Yala National Park or hiking a pilgrimage trail to the summit of Adam's Rock.
+You can experience tourist attractions like the towering new Lotus Tower in the capital city of Colombo, or see elephants living their best life in the forest at Minneriya National Park.
+There are also outdoor attractions like doing a leopard-watching safari at Yala National Park or hiking a pilgrimage trail at night to see the sunrise on the summit of Adam's Peak.

-All these exciting things to do are joined with some beautiful natural landscapes offering varied environments, from tropical beaches to mountains to rainforests.
-Add in thousands of years of culture, interesting foreign colonial influence, and very friendly people, and you get one of the world's great vacation destinations.
+All these exciting things to do are joined with some of the world's most beautiful natural landscapes offering varied environments, from tropical beaches to mountains to rainforests.
+Add in thousands of years of culture, interesting foreign colonial influence, very friendly people, beautiful beach resorts and you get one of the world's great vacation destinations.

 Plan your sightseeing in this captivating country with our list of the top tourist attractions in Sri Lanka.